dimianx/uap_tasks_assigner/README.md

 # UAPTasksAssigner

 UAPTasksAssigner is a header-only C++ library designed for solving unbalanced assignment problem.
-The library supports solving the unbalanced assignment problem where the number of tasks does not equal the number of resources:
+The library supports solving the unbalanced assignment problem where the number of tasks does not equal the number of agents (resources):

 $$
 \text{min} \sum_{i=1}^{m} \sum_{j=1}^{n} C_{ij} X_{ij}